kometenstaub/metadata-extractor/README.md

 	cleanLink?: string;
 	displayText?: string;
 }

+interface position {
+	offset: number; // After that number of characters, the normal text starts; it is one line more than `end`
+	end: number; // the last line (the second ---); the first line is 0 }
 ```

 The exported array contains a JSON array with `Metadata` objects, one object for each Markdown file in your vault.